 No, and you'll never have to, our bootleg collection is absolutely free available for anyone in the world.
 You don't have to upload or do anything in order to use our bootleg collection.
 That's what U2 fans are all about in our opinion.
 But, when you download bootlegs you often have to deal with upload/download services that have certain limits on downloading files, for example: on Rapidshare you can download a file, but you'll have to wait about 90 seconds.
 And when you want to download another file, you'll have to wait for another couple of hours after your first download.
 That's annoying sometimes, especially as you want to download lots of bootlegs on one day.
 You can decide to become a premium member of Rapidshare or Megaupload or any other site to solve that problem, then you'll pay for the bandwidth you use with downloading all these files.
 You pay that to their service and absolutely not to U2start, and you don't pay money for the bootlegs but only for the bandwidth you use.
 But you don't have to pay anything in order to download, but sometimes you'll have to wait a bit to get what you want.

 When are you browsing the catalogue of bootlegs, you will see icons that will mark bootlegs that you already have and which not.
-You can manage this using the menu on the left.
+You can manage this using the menu on the right.

 Thanks to member ReclinerMan who compiled this list we can, here you go: